ToniKorin/cordova-plugin-autostart/README.md

 #### Indication of automatic startup ####
 If the automatic startup has occured, the Android intent includes the attribute "cordova_autostart" with value true.
 See more instructions to utilize it at related plugins.

+#### macOS helper application
+Sandboxed macOS applications are not allowed to write arbitrary files, which means that they cannot register themselves as [Launch Agents](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html).
+Instead, Apple allows the registration of a helper application, embedded in the main app's bundle, to start on boot and launch the main app.

+The `enableService` and `disable` actions will register/unregister the helper application to launch on startup.
+It is the caller's responsibility to implement the helper app.
+See Apple's [documentation](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLoginItems.html) for more details.

 ## Related plugins ##
 - [cordova-plugin-intent][plugin-intent] to check out the "cordova_autostart" from extras of Android intent, if your app has automatically started.
 See more details from [here][stackoverflow_2].
 - [cordova-android-movetasktoback][plugin-movetasktoback] to move your app to background
 - [cordova-plugin-background-mode][plugin-background-mode] to keep your app running

 ## Installation ##